Top Online Family Nurse Practitioner Programs (2025)

 Family NP Career & Salary

-Nurse practitioners are the second-fastest growing career in the United States, with a 45 percent growth rate slated to add 118,600 new positions from 2022 to 2023 (BLS 2023).
+Nurse practitioners are the third-fastest growing career in the United States, with a 46 percent growth rate, slated to add 135,500 new positions from 2023 to 2033 (BLS 2024).
 This figure includes FNPs and other NP specializations.

 Family nurse practitioners (FNPs) play a crucial role in the healthcare sector, providing primary care services to families and individuals and are compensated competitively.
 This figure can vary depending on the location, years of experience, and additional certifications.